errorgon/ConnectorLib/README.md

 ```
 BridgeManager.getInstance().setBridgeListener(this);
 ```
-Add the names of the devices to filter:
+Add the names of the devices to filter.
+The names of the devices will probably be different
 ```
 BridgeManager.setBleFilterName("Adafruit Bluefruit LE");
 BridgeManager.setSerialFilter("Feather M0");